-Not surprisingly, the Tourbillon Grand Sport’s gradient dial, so-called Assegai-shaped hands and indices, and especially the movement, look great.
-The rest?
-Not so much, the case design seems to derive its look from a Nautilus.
+Not surprisingly, the Tourbillon Grand Sport’s gradient dial, the Assegai-shaped hands, and indices, and especially the movement, look great.
+The case design seems to derive its look from a Nautilus.
 At least it’s, arguably, better looking than the Galet Square, which has the same movement, apart from a difference in plating on the main plate and bridges.

-Whatever happened Laurent Ferrier’s round Galets?
+Whatever happened to Laurent Ferrier’s round Galets?
 Those were, in my opinion, the best-looking of the watches coming from Ferrier.
-Really like the slender, non-luminous Assegai-shaped hour and minute hands on the Galet watches.
+I really liked the slender, non-luminous Assegai-shaped hour and minute hands on the Galet watches.
 Then again this is marketed as a sports watch and luminous markings are pretty standard for the genre.